 Exempt Drugs

 Clozaril® Neoral®

-Dilantin® Sandimmune®
+Dilantin® Sandimmune ®

-Gengraf [®] Tegretol [®]
+Gengraf® Tegretol®

-Lanoxin [®] Zarontin®
+Lanoxin® Zarontin ®

 Levothyroxine Sodium (Unithroid®, Synthroid®, Levoxyl®)

-For more information on the Mandatory Generic Program, please refer to https://newyork.fhsc.com/providers/MGDP_about.asp.
+For more information on the Mandatory Generic Program, please refer to https://newyork.fhsc.com/providers/MGDP\about.asp.

-NYS Medicaid Fee-For-Service Dose Optimization Program
+NYS Medicaid NYRx Dose Optimization Program

-On November 14, 2013, the Medicaid Fee-for-Service program instituted a Dose Optimization initiative.
+On November 14, 2013, the Medicaid NYRx program instituted a Dose Optimization initiative.
 Dose optimization can reduce prescription costs by reducing the number of pills a patient needs to take each day.
 The Department has identified drugs to be included in this program, the majority of which have FDA approval for once-a-day dosing, have multiple strengths available in correlating increments at similar costs and are currently being utilized above the recommended dosing frequency.
 Prior authorization will be required to obtain the following medication beyond the following limits: